-With the explanation attributed to the V sign, I would be fairly confident that the two fingers were certainly brazened towards the french ranks at Crecy, Poitiers and Agincourt, obviously mocking the French commanders who had apparently proclaimed that they were going to cut off the fore and second finger of any Archer taken prisoner.
+With the vague explanation attributed to the V sign, I would be fairly confident that the two finger were certainly not brazened towards the french ranks at either Crecy, Poitiers and Agincourt.
+However after Agincourt it was obviously used to mock the French commanders who had apparently proclaimed that they were going to cut off the fore and second finger of any Archer taken prisoner.

 This probably is fact? it also enlightens you to the high regard and utter dread the French held for the English archers.

 Nothing like a little flaunting and taunting to wind ol Froggie up!

 It must be pointed out however, that even if an archer had lost his two most prominent fingers he could eventually re-learn to re-shoot the bow or loose the arrow correctly, probably just as accurately and with just as much velocity if not more so!